Fear of Spiders

-We offer all prospective clients an initial consultation to discuss your fear of spiders prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Fear of Spiders prior to commencing any treatment plans.

 During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.